ahmccormick/Cannabis_EGS/README.md

 Scripts used for .vcf generation are located in the scripts folder

 # EGS Pipeline
-Scripts used for EGS are located in the scripts folder

 Inputs needed to start
 .vcf file with your genotype information and lat/long data for your samples in a .csv